DETAILED ACTION

 wherein the second drive shaft is at least partially enclosed by the first drive shaft (see Fig. 4; see also para [0013] disclosing that “the pump includes a plurality of concentric, nested drive shafts, with each of the drive shafts adapted to drive a corresponding roller head”; see also para [0028]).

-A skilled artisan would have found it obvious at the time the invention was filed to modify the system of Chen, in view of Baxter, further in view of Farivar, so that the second drive shaft is at least partially enclosed by the first shaft, as taught in Ozturk, resulting in the first drive shaft and second drive shaft being concentric, nested drive shafts, in order to provide a more compact design for the pump (such as by eliminating the gear 944 by coupling the pump head 903 to a drive shaft into which drive shaft 742 is nested so that the second shaft is no longer laterally offset from the first shaft), with a reasonable expectation of success.
+A skilled artisan would have found it obvious at the time the invention was filed to modify the system of Chen, in view of Baxter, further in view of Farivar, further in view of Koslov, so that the second drive shaft is at least partially enclosed by the first shaft, as taught in Ozturk, resulting in the first drive shaft and second drive shaft being concentric, nested drive shafts, in order to provide a more compact design for the pump (such as by eliminating the gear 944 by coupling the pump head 903 to a drive shaft into which drive shaft 742 is nested so that the second shaft is no longer laterally offset from the first shaft), with a reasonable expectation of success.
 Specifically, Ozturk teaches nesting drive shafts allows the motors, to which the drive shafts are attached, to be placed much closer together, allowing for easier use and operation and ultimately “providing a more compact design for the pump” (see para [0041]).
 Moreover, based on the teaching in Chen that the configuration shown in Fig. 9 “only illustrates one example of how the coplanar and non-coplanar pumps may be engaged”, modifying the first and second drive shafts of Chen according to the teaching in Ozturk would have been within the level of ordinary skill in the art and would not have required changing the principle operation of the two drive shafts (i.e., driving the rotation of the respective pump heads).

 Claims 11-13, 15, 19, 20, and 22 are rejected under 35 U.S.C.
-103 as being unpatentable over Chen in view of Baxter.
+103 as being unpatentable over Chen in view of Baxter, further in view of Koslov.

 Regarding claim 11, Chen discloses method of operation of a surgical console (see para [0028]) for distributing fluid in a surgical cassette, comprising:

-coupling, by at least one retention device, the surgical cassette with the surgical console (for example, a cassette receiving portion, not shown, and/or an alignment guide 119 of the pump 111 which engages and retains the cassette in place in the console; see para [0037]);
+Coupling a surgical cassette with the surgical console (for example, a cassette receiving portion, not shown, and/or an alignment guide 119 of the pump 111 which engages and retains the cassette in place in the console; see para [0037]);

 compliantly engaging an irrigation pump head 903 (see Fig. 9; see also para [0063] disclosing that a first pump may be used for aspiration or irrigation) and an aspiration pump head 203 (see Fig. 9; see also para [0063] disclosing that a first pump may be used for aspiration or irrigation) respectively with a first bladder (active pump segments 803a-803b as well as transition regions 816a-816d) and a second bladder (pump segments 113a and 113b as well as transition regions 125a-125d) of the surgical cassette (see paras [0034]-[0036], [0058] and [0062]-[0066]),